 She stared at Lord Tyron’s door, trembling, heart pounding so hard she found it difficult to breathe.
 At least she was alone.
 Henry no longer sat at his door.
 With Lord Tyron well again he no longer needed to be at his master’s beck and call.

 Fera pushed the door open, wincing as it creaked, and slipped inside.
 Moonlight streamed through the open window, though she had no need of the light, knowing his room too well.
 She tiptoed over and stood beside his bed.
 She held herself more tightly, gazing at his still figure.
-He was so close, she tingled all over.
-Even the sound of his breathing filled her with heat.

 She teetered with indecision, filled with terror, desire, anticipation.
 Finally, she released a shuddering breath and slipped into his sheets.